tektronix/tm_devices/README.md

 ### Supported Devices & Software Solutions

 > \[!TIP\]
-> See the Glossary for definitions of symbols and abbreviations.
+> Hover over an item to see its definition, or visit the Glossary to see definitions for all symbols and abbreviations.

 <div class="custom-table-center-cells device-support-table" title="Device Support Levels">